 This call is open to applicants from all fields of research within food and agriculture.
 NKJ wants to facilitate collaboration between researchers in the Nordic countries and link national research projects where considerable positive outcomes can be reached through a wider regional scope.
 Nordic collaboration increase synergies in agriculture and food sector research.

-To create a Nordic network of researchers can make it easier to apply for funding and participate in European collaborations e.g. Horizon Europe, NKJ supports that.
+NKJ supports the creation of Nordic networks of researchers that can make it easier to apply for funding and participate in European collaborations e.g. Horizon Europe.

 To have the chance to be granted, the network should include applicants from at least three Nordic countries.
 Each gender must be represented by a minimum of 40% of the participants in the network, and NKJ welcomes applicants and participants of other genders.
 Young researchers should be included in the network.